webmachinelearning/webnn/explainer-device-selection.md

 1. Keep the current [MLDeviceType](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) as a context option, but improve the device type names and specify an algorithm for a mapping these names to various real adaptors (with their given characteristics).
 However, this would be more limited than being able to specify device specific limits to context creation.

+2. Remove [MLDeviceType](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) as explicit qualifier, but define a set of [context options](https://webmachinelearning.github.io/webnn/#dictdef-mlcontextoptions) that map well to GPU adapter/device selection and also to NPU device selection.

-2. Follow this [proposal](https://github.com/webmachinelearning/webnn/issues/749#issuecomment-2429821928), also tracked in [[MLOpSupportLimits should be opt-in #759]](https://github.com/webmachinelearning/webnn/issues/759).
+3. Follow this [proposal](https://github.com/webmachinelearning/webnn/issues/749#issuecomment-2429821928), also tracked in [[MLOpSupportLimits should be opt-in #759]](https://github.com/webmachinelearning/webnn/issues/759).
+That is, allow listing op support limits outside of a context, which would return all available devices with their op support limits.
+Then the web app could choose one of them to initialize a context with.

 ## Scenarios, examples, design discussion